-Anyways, I thought of writing this post in honor of my dear friend who I miss so damn much.
-I want to tell you guys the experiences I want to do if I visit Mexico for the first time!
+Anyways, I thought of writing this post in honor of my dear friend, who I miss so damn much.
+I want to tell you guys about the experiences I want to do if I visit Mexico for the first time!

 Experiences and places in Mexico I would love to do and visit